somso2e/smuthi/README.rst

-The following persons have contributed to the project: Dominik Theobald (functions for the simulation of rotated particles, plane wave based particle coupling for non-spherical particles with overlapping circumscribing spheres), Lorenzo Pattelli (logo), Konstantin Ladutenko (MPI support, numerous additions and improvements for a smooth user experience, correction of bugs)
+The following persons have contributed to the project: Dominik Theobald (functions for the simulation of rotated particles, plane wave based particle coupling for non-spherical particles with overlapping circumscribing spheres), Lorenzo Pattelli (logo), Konstantin Ladutenko (MPI support, numerous additions and improvements for a smooth user experience, correction of bugs), Giacomo Mazzamuto (several additions for a smooth user and developer experience).

 We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, Ilia Rasskazov as well as Fabio Mangini for bug reports and useful comments